Jorby1500/DndWiki/content/index.md

 ---
-title: Welcome to Quartz
+title: D&D Campaign Wiki!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+What is up gooner and crooners welcome to the player side wiki for all the useless exposition I can manage!